Dr. Andrew Gait

 This involves day-to-day support of users of the software across various applications, mainly related to neuromorphic modelling.
 Our software stack can be found on GitHub, and we also maintain associated documentation (including installation instructions).

-SpiNNaker is not necessarily limited to neuromorphic modelling: see my most recent poster from RSE 2018.
+SpiNNaker is not necessarily limited to neuromorphic modelling: see my poster from RSE 2018.

 I worked at the Wolfson Molecular Imaging Centre on various software solutions to problems in image analysis.
 In particular, I designed a software tool to investigate parallel coordinates across multiple co-registered image sets.

 An example using the software tool for parallel coordinates with oxygen-enhanced MRI.

 Previous to that (2009-2014), I worked on the Research into OsteoArthritis in Manchester (ROAM) project.
 I worked with Prof. Tim Cootes on image analysis of MRI scans of knees.

 An image of the progression of a bone marrow lesion during treatment with a brace.